marquaye/scanic/README.md

   - Non-maximum suppression for edge thinning
   - Morphological operations (dilation/erosion)

-The WASM module is compiled from Rust using `wasm-bindgen` and includes fixed-point arithmetic optimizations for better performance on integer operations.

 ## Contributing

 Contributions are welcome!
 Here's how you can help: